 In an article about the study, the social media platform, Buffer, claimed that seven minutes equals about 1,600 words; however, a post with a large number of photos could reduce the total word count to 1,000.

 Granted, much of this research is several years old at this time.
 However, it seems that blog posts that exceed the 1,000-word mark are still the standard you want to aspire to, even a few years later.

 A more recent survey by Snap Agency found that 51% of respondents wanted to read content that was between 700 and 1,500 words.
 In contrast, only 27% of respondents answered that blog posts of 300 to 700 words were preferable.

-There are numerous studies and statistics that point to the fact that 1,500-word blog posts are the best for your trusted standard articles.
+There are numerous studies and statistics that point to the fact that 1,500-words may be the best length for your standard articles.
 However, it is also advisable to add a bit of content even longer.

-CoSchedule took a look at its own high-performance blog posts and discovered that each of its post on the first page of Google actually had more than 2,000 words, which shows that investing work to create even more extensive content could be a smart decision for your own strategy.
+A company named CoSchedule took a look at its own high-performance blog posts and discovered that each of its posts on the first page of Google actually had more than 2,000 words, which shows that investing work to create even more extensive content could be a smart decision for your own strategy.

-According to thorough SEO research conducted by Backlinko, the highest ranking articles on Google are usually long and detailed post.
+According to thorough SEO research conducted by Backlinko, the highest-ranking articles on Google are usually long and detailed posts.
 These articles are usually preplanned with proper keyword research.
-Statistically, the highest ranked articles on Google are often 2,450 words.
-Therefore, if you want your post and websites to rank higher in the search engines, the longer posts are usually the output for you.

 The highest-ranked articles on Google are often greater than 2,000 words and filled with keywords.
 If you want your post and websites to rank higher in the search engines, the longer posts are usually the best solution for getting started as you can add more relevant keywords.